 Marvin hopes the foundation will bond the family across generations and help family members find their moral compass through shared learning, dialogue, and engagement around building a more equitable world.

 Our Foundation is informed by the vision, values, and experience of our founder Marvin Weissberg.
-Throughout his life—now into his tenth decade—Marvin has been a keen, sympathetic observer of the human condition, a friend to those in need, and deeply engaged in his community and the world.
+Throughout his life, Marvin was a keen, sympathetic observer of the human condition, a friend to those in need, and deeply engaged in his community and the world.

 Marvin’s worldview was shaped by his early years in Depression Era New York and war-time Washington, D.C.
 As a teenager in 1940’s Washington, he encountered both the influx of energy and idealism of a world capital on war footing, and a provincial, racially stratified city.
 After graduating high school at 16, he enrolled in the University of Maryland for free (a privilege extended only to the District’s white residents).
 At 18 he entered the Army, where he built bridges—and traveled the country—as the war had ended.